sinc-lab/miRe2e/README.md

 The model receives a fasta file with a raw RNA sequence.
 The sequence is analyzed with a sliding window, and a pre-miRNA score is assigned to each sub-sequence.

-You can find a complete demonstration of usage in [miRe2e usage](https://colab.research.google.com/drive/1k_4T4a5i79SQ3cQEEfCmgY_jp7RkLQ8b).
+You can find a complete demonstration of usage in [this notebook](https://colab.research.google.com/drive/1k_4T4a5i79SQ3cQEEfCmgY_jp7RkLQ8b).

-Reproducing paper results: this notebook contains the detailed steps to reproduce the results presented in the paper.
+Reproducing paper results: [this notebook](https://colab.research.google.com/drive/1pI2SmT9s20LxnhJ_y8Tu4loDuyFNJNLi) contains the detailed steps to reproduce the results presented in the paper.